samlilburn/surfs_up/README.md

 # Surfs Up - Weather Analysis

-### Analysis of June and December temperatures in Oahu, Hawaii
+### Analysis of June and December Temperatures in Oahu, Hawaii
 ---

 ## Overview